Updated 18 September 2014. Check out this New update!

 For sale is an excellent condition field repaint SE60 M35 with a 1937 dated liner band, original factory installed liner, with some of the reissue paint globbed onto it.
 The

 strap assembly appears to be a later war replacement set (possibly done at the time of the repaint).
-A great looking helmet for the combat collector priced at USD 1800 and includes my certificate of lifetime guarantee of authenticity.
+A great looking helmet for the combat collector priced at New Price USD 1600 and includes my certificate of lifetime guarantee of authenticity.

 M-35 Sicily Capture Heer Camo Helmet